Who is Eligible for Medicare?

 What If I Don’t Meet These Requirements?

-If you are above the age of 65 and do not meet the above requirements, then you have the opportunity to enroll as a voluntary Medicare participant and pay the full premium for Part A, which covers inpatient hospital care.
-You can also choose to purchase Part B, which covers doctors’ services and outpatient care, individually or in addition to Part A.
+If you are above the age of 65 and do not meet the above requirements, then you have the opportunity to enroll for Medicare coverage as a voluntary Medicare participant and pay the full premium for Part A, which covers inpatient hospital care.
+You will not be able to enroll in premium-free Part A, even though most people who sign up for Original Medicare benefits do not have to pay the Part A premium.
+You can also choose to purchase Part B, which covers doctors’ services and outpatient care, individually or in addition to Part A. There is a Medicare Part B premium required for Part B coverage; however, everyone has to pay this premium after their Medicare Enrollment.

 Part C, or Medicare Advantage, serves as an alternative to traditional Medicare that is provided by private insurers that have been approved by Medicare.
 Part C policies offer coverage beyond that provided by Parts A and B, such as vision or dental care.
 To enroll in Part C, you must already be enrolled in Part A and B, and you must continue paying any premiums for that coverage.

-If you are currently enrolled in Part A or B, then you can enroll in Medicare Part D. This prescription drug coverage plan is offered by private insurers, much like Part C, and you will pay a monthly premium.
+If you are currently enrolled in Part A or B, then you can enroll in Medicare Part D. This prescription drug coverage plan is offered by private insurers, much like Part C. You will pay a monthly premium for your Medicare Part D prescription drug plan.

 Who Is Eligible for Medicare Supplement Plans?